DCC-UAB/dlnn-project_ia-group_12/README.md

 The data used to reproduce the code can be downloaded from here: https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images

 Another important fact about the data, also mentioned on the notebook, is that the three pre-tained models that have been used, work on the same data but separated in three different folders for train, val and test.
-This three folders can be downloaded on the zip file called 'train_val_test.zip' that you will find in this repo.
+This three folders can be downloaded in the following link: https://drive.google.com/drive/folders/17aWK_v2W2uwy6AiduP83HRYlc1_ojur-?usp=sharing

 ### Introduction: